 - An Exhibitor may show only his/her cat or the family cat.
 A cat may not be shown by more than one exhibitor.
 An exhibitor can show up to two cats/kittens, but he/she may not have more than one entry per class. - Cats must be in the exhibitor's possession and be registered with the superintendent by July 1st.
 The cat must be fed and cared for by the exhibitor.
-A copy of the registration page (page 4) must be sent to the superintendent by July 1st. - All cats should have their nails clipped or be declawed for the protection of the judge and exhibitors. - a. \\\Note: This is a youth event.
+A copy of the registration page (page 4) must be sent to the superintendent by July 1st. - All cats should have their nails clipped or be declawed for the protection of the judge and exhibitors. - a.
+Note: This is a youth event.
 Do not have the cat declawed if you plan to enter other shows.
 This will be a disqualification at some cat shows. - All cats shown at the fair must have a certificate from a veterinarian stating that they have had the following vaccinations rabies and distemper, Calais & rhinotrach (Feline 3 in 1).
-It is highly recommended that cats also have feline leukemia and pneumatic vaccinations. - Cats/kittens must be free of disease including fleas,lice and ear mites. - Cats must be brought to the show in a carrier on the day of the show and must be kept under control at all times while on the fairgrounds. - No pregnant cats or kittens less than 4 months of age are eligible to show. - Cats should be at the fairgrounds and checked in with the superintendent 30 minutes prior to the show and will go home after the conclusion of the cat show. - Cats should be kept in their carriers until they are brought out for the show. - Carriers should be big enough to hold the cat and include a towel or other cloth to keep the cat comfortable during transportation. - For the cat show, the exhibitor's attire should be neat and clean.
+It is highly recommended that cats also have feline leukemia and pneumatic vaccinations. - Cats/kittens must be free of disease including fleas,lice and ear mites. - Cats must be brought to the show in a carrier on the day of the show and must be kept under control at all times while on the fairgrounds. - No pregnant cats or kittens less than 4 months of age are eligible to show. - Cats should be at the fairgrounds and checked in with the superintendent 30 minutes prior to the show and will go home after the conclusion of the cat show. - For the cat show, the exhibitor's attire should be neat and clean.
 Exhibitors should wear a light-colored long-sleeved shirt and dark colored pants or jeans.

-Section D - Cat/Kitten
+Section E-Cat/Kitten